umijs/makojs.dev/docs/faq.md

 ## Should I use Mako?

 Please note that Mako is still experimental and not yet open-sourced.
-While it's used in hundreds of projects at Ant Financial, if you want to use it in your project on production, you should be aware of the risks.
+While it's used in hundreds of projects at Ant Financial, but if you want to use it in your project on production, you should be aware of the risks.

 ## Does mako support Windows?

 Not yet.
 Mako is currently only supported on MacOS and Linux.
-Windows support is planned after open-source release.
+Windows support is planned after the open-source release.

 ## Open source